 Not sure where to start?
-Don’t worry, you aren’t alone. xSellco and Jungle Scout have teamed up to bring you a master guide full of useful tips for finding, validating and sourcing products for any online marketplace.
+Don’t worry, you aren’t alone.
+We teamed up with Jungle Scout have to bring you a master guide full of useful tips for finding, validating and sourcing products for any online marketplace.

 Where to find trending products to sell online

 Looking to expand your offering but stuck for ideas?
 The internet is bursting at the seams with potential products that are ripe for the picking.
 Casually clicking around will only get you so far, so Jungle Scout CEO Greg Mercer has rounded up a list of his favorite places to find inspiration.

 Before you dive headfirst into your product research, consider the following criteria that can help narrow down your options.

 No matter what e-commerce channels you sell on, you’re going to need to ship your product as safely and as inexpensively as possible.
 Greg looks for products that are durable, not oversized and unlikely to break.